OnlyTunesRadio/bot-template/README.md

 - Auto welcome message on guild join
 - Pre coded commands to make development faster
 - Pre sharded bot ( for accurate user count and ease of guild growth )
+- DockerFile for even quicker docker support our of the box